shaya-141/DSA-PROBLEMS-SOLUTIONS/README.md

 Each solution focuses on **why it works**, not just *what works*.

----

 ## 🗂️ Repository Structure

 DSA/
-├── Arrays/              # Array-based problems
+├── Arrays/
-├── Strings/             # String manipulation problems
+├── Strings/
-├── TwoPointers/         # Two pointer technique
+├── TwoPointers/
-├── BinarySearch/        # Binary search based problems ├── DynamicProgramming/  # DP problems and patterns ├── Greedy/              # Greedy algorithms
+├── BinarySearch/
+├── DynamicProgramming/
+├── Greedy/
-├── Graphs/              # Graph algorithms
+├── Graphs/
 └── README.md

----

 ## ✍️ How I Solve Problems